WaleedAlsafari/CloudOrch-To-Do/README.md

 Once the deployment finishes successfully, copy the public IP address of the Load Balancer from the Azure Portal and paste it into a new browser tab to access the app.

+Note: You can't access the VMs that hold each server directly cause it's connceted to a private virtual network.
+In order to do so you have three options.

+1: Azure Bostion

+2: Virtual Gateway (VPN)

+3: Pulbic IPs (Not reccomennedd)